Aakriti28/React_Dashboard/README.md

 # React_Dashboard
-This is the my first website I created using React!
+This is the a dashborad type website I created using React!